2.9. GSoC Getting Started¶

 The Tools suite is the collection of tools required to build the BSP.
 This includes the compiler, debugger, assembler and other tools.
 These tools are architecture-specific.
 We will be installing the SPARC tool suite since we are building a SPARC based BSP.

 Please refer to the Install the Tool Suite section for instructions on building and installing the tool suite.
+Remember to use the current version associated with the RTEMS development head, see Selecting a Version of RTEMS.

 2.9.5.
 Building the Board Support Package¶